ali-hamidi2000/RoboticSoccerPlayGround/README.md

 # Robotic Playground
 Robotic playground with Humanoid Robocup Rules

-# Welcome to Tool-Task! 👋🏻
+# Welcome to myproject! 👋🏻

 Thanks Mr. **Soheil Khatibi** for being the leader and guide for this project.🙏🏻